Co-Founder & CEO at Nudge

-She’s spot on!
-Your digital business can help make you both more accessible and more affordable to your clients.
+Cassandra is spot on!
+Your online health coaching business can help make you both more accessible and more affordable to your clients.

 At the end of the day, focus on helping people, listen to client feedback, and understand that business takes an iterative approach.

-Over time you will have a better understanding of what your clients needs, which will help you organically expand your offering to better serve your clients.
+Over time you will have a better understanding of what your clients need, which will help you organically expand your offering to better serve your clients.

 Start with a simple approach and work out from there.